 - Hyper-automation for operations processes:

 It is a combination of machine learning, packaged software, and automation tools.
-As the name suggests the objective of hyper-automation is simple – to automate anything that can be automated, period.
-In this context all organisations are first seeking to automate all their operations processes to free up executive time for doing value generating work.
+As the name suggests, the objective of hyper-automation is simple – to automate anything that can be automated, period.
+In this context, all organizations are first seeking to automate all their operations processes to free up executive time for doing value generating work.
 This was initiated in a way by Robotic Process Automation (RPA), but hyper-automation is much more than RPA.
-It includes the tools & the steps of automation — discover, analyse, design, automate, measure, monitor, and reassess.
+It includes the tools & the steps of automation — discover, analyze, design, automate, measure, monitor, and reassess.

 - Edge Computing for greater autonomy and hyper localisation:

 Edge devices include robots, drones, autonomous vehicles and operational systems.
 The current focus on Edge Computing comes from IoT systems to deliver disconnected or distributed capabilities into the embedded IoT world for manufacturing or retail organizations currently.
 However, this will become a dominant force across industries as it gets more and more sophisticated compute resources and data storage.
 Gartner says that by 2023, 50% of organization-generated data will be created and processed outside of the data centre or cloud, it is currently less than 10%.

 Conversational platforms like Alexa, Siri, Cortana, Google Assistant have been leading the way here.
 But there are other interfaces like virtual reality, augmented reality, mixed reality that will alter the way we converse, communicate and help organization deliver a superlative customer experience.
 The focus, as it should be, will be on moving from being technology literate to people literate.
 Capturing the intent of the customer is key and the task of interpreting and translating the intent will move from people to algorithms and machines.
 It is expected that by 2021, more than 30% of organizations will a multi-experience development platform to support mobile, web, conversational, and augmented reality development.